gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 To establish this connection you can make use of the existing `gaffer-gremlin` OCI image which is an extension of the existing `gremlin-server` image.
-This provides the Tinkerpop library to allows users to connect Gaffer graphs as well as some pre installed configuration to get up and running quickly.
+This provides the Tinkerpop library which allows users to connect Gaffer graphs as well as some pre installed configuration to get up and running quickly.

 ```bash
 docker pull gchq/gaffer-gremlin:latest